Scandltd/storm-petrel/generator/README.md

       "ActualVarNameTokenRegex": null,               // `"ActualVarNameTokenRegex": null` means any actual expression.
 Specify a regex to have more specific match of actual expressions if necessary.
       "ExpectedVarNameTokenRegex": null,             // `"ExpectedVarNameTokenRegex": null` indicates that Storm Petrel should analyze assertion expressions according to 'Expected expression is inlined within an assertion' cases.
     }
+    // "TestVariablePairConfigs" elements order matters.
+For example, it detects `(expectedString, actualString)` pair (not `(expectedString, actualString.ToUpperInvariant())`)
+    // in a test containing `Assert.Equal(expectedString, actualString.ToUpperInvariant());` assertion what simultaneously corresponds to both default configuration elements above.
+    // Explicitly change the elements order in your file to prevail `(expectedString, actualString.ToUpperInvariant())` over `(expectedString, actualString)` if need.
   ]
 }
 ```